jackiehjm/stx-docs/doc/source/security/kubernetes/configure-horizon-user-lockout-on-failed-logins.rst

     sessions, perform this procedure during a scheduled maintenance period only.

-By default, after three consecutive failed login attempts, a user must wait five minutes \(300 seconds\) before attempting another login.
+By default, after five consecutive failed login attempts, a user must wait thirty minutes \(1800 seconds\) before attempting another login.
 During this period, all Web administration interface login attempts by the user are refused, including those using the correct password.